Site icon

 Honestly, I have only been off the property 7 times since March.

-Not really comfortable with the opening of the state yet.
+Not really comfortable with the state’s opening yet.
 If we can make an appointment that is safe for everyone, I will drive down with the art that I have for you.

 I do want to make everything successful for you and the gallery, so let’s make a plan.”
 Jan Rimmerman